MarkHewitt76/ci-portfolio-project-one-html-css/README.md

 - Music Industry Goals

     i.
-As a Music Industry Professional, I want to learn about the band's style and what they're like to work with.
+As a Music Industry Professional, I want to hear the band's music, read reviews and see them perform so that I can learn about the band's style and what they're like to work with.

     ii.
-As a Music Industry Professional, I want to hear the band's music, read reviews and see them perform so that I can determine whether or not they're worth a closer look.
+As a Music Industry Professional, I want to locate the band's social media links so that I can see their followings on social media and determine how well-liked, respected and known they are.

     iii.
-As a Music Industry Professional, I want to locate the band's social media links so that I can see their followings on social media and determine how well-liked, respected and known they are.

-    iv.
 As a Music Industry Professional, I want to find out how to contact the band and their management so that I can arrange bookings, recordings, etc.

 ### Design